The night's guest was Momentum director Stephen S. Campanelli (l, with Action! programmer Éric S. Boisvert):

 Seen 22 July 2015 in Theatre Hall Concordia (Fantasia International Film Festival, DCP)

-I've been looking to make a "costume drama" joke about this film ever since I first heard of it, but for most of the running time, that doesn't seem quite appropriate, because for the first half or so, this is mainly a very funny, good-natured movie, even if the filmmakers are laying the foundations for the heavier material that will come later.
+I've been looking to make a "costume drama" joke about this film ever since I first heard of it, but it initially didn't quite seem appropriate - for the first half or so, this is mainly a very funny, good-natured movie, even if the filmmakers are laying the foundations for the heavier material that will come later.
 In that regard, the script is fairly clever, although perhaps the last act requires the audience to be more tuned into this particular king's capriciousness than maybe I was.
+It's an unexpectedly entertaining film despite source material that tends to skew toward melodrama and over-seriousness.

 And, man, just look at the clothes.
-I think the light early tone of The Royal Tailor helps a lot, because it allows the filmmakers to introduce traditional Korean clothing with comedy about its impracticality that allows the characters to talk about fashion and design in a way that engages more than the audience that is typically enthusiastic about such things, keeping us engaged as they actually become much more central to the plot.
+I think the light early tone of The Royal Tailor helps a lot, because it allows the filmmakers to introduce traditional Korean clothing with comedy about its impracticality, allowing the characters to talk about fashion and design in a way that engages more than the audience that is typically enthusiastic about such things.
+It keeps the audience engaged as they actually become much more central to the plot.
 By the end, wardrobe is life and death and it not only doesn't seem absurd, it's fascinating even to those who would never, ever have any part of the recent spate of fashion-oriented movies that have played the boutique houses in America.

 The wrap-up may seem a bit tidy, but it's perhaps necessary to "hide" this story in the actual history.
-It takes a bit of the air out of a delightful movie that otherwise transitions nicely to intrigue, but not that much.
+It takes a bit of the air out of a delightful movie that otherwise transitions nicely to palace intrigue, but not that much.
+Yes, it is a literal take on the idea of a costume drama (if that's a thing they say in Korean), but it's a cheeky, charming one that would rather be entertaining than formal.

 Momentum